 Meat, Milk, and Eggs Get Cheaper than Ever

 The gigantic facilities that replaced small poultry and livestock operations are called CAFOs (Concentrated Animal Feeding Operations) by industry, and factory farms by activists.
 Factory farming created efficiencies that significantly decreased the price of animal products.
 People responded by eating more meat, milk, and eggs than ever before—while animal welfare standards simultaneously collapsed.

 As meat, dairy, and egg production switched to factory farms, only facilities that slashed costs to the bare minimum could survive.
 Starting in the 1930s and continuing for more than a half century, thousands of meat, dairy, and egg producers went bust every year.

 The dairy industry offers a prime example of the relentless financial pressure that farmers face.
 Between 1980 and 2020, the number of U.S. farms with at least ten dairy cows dropped by about 75 percent.
 In 2017, one regional dairy cooperative sent out suicide prevention letters after two of its members killed themselves.
 (Note 3)

 To stay afloat financially, meat, dairy, and egg producers cut expenses wherever possible.
 That means packing more animals into tighter spaces than ever before.

 Crowding at Factory Farms

 No farming cruelty exceeds those carried out by the egg industry.
-In countries and states that haven’t yet outlawed the practice, egg farmers keep their hens in “battery cages,” where each hen has less floor space than a sheet of printer paper.
-Additionally, these hens spend their entire lives standing on wire-bottomed cages.
-Predictably, the wire causes abrasions that lead to open sores and bruises.
-The birds sleep while being pressed against the cage and literally never have a moment of comfort.
+In countries and states that haven’t yet outlawed the practice, egg farms keep their hens in “battery cages” that provide less floor space per bird than a sheet of printer paper.
+These cages are too small to allow the hens normal movement or even to spread their wings.
+Worse yet, the flooring of these cages is crisscrossed wire.
+The hens sleep pressed against this wire, commonly developing open sores and extensive bruising, and never enjoy a moment of comfort.